 A topic cluster consists of three essential components working together.
 Your pillar page serves as the central hub, covering a broad topic at a high level (think "Email Marketing" or "Content Strategy").
 This page typically ranges from 2,000 to 4,000 words and provides enough depth to answer fundamental questions while linking out to more detailed resources.

 Cluster content forms the supporting structure around your pillar.
 Each cluster page targets a long-tail keyword related to the pillar topic.
-For example, if your pillar covers "Email Marketing," your cluster pages might address "email subject line formulas," "A/B testing email campaigns," or "email list segmentation strategies."
+For example, if your pillar covers "Email Marketing," your HubSpot cluster content might address "email subject line formulas," "A/B testing email campaigns," or "email list segmentation strategies."
 You create 10 to 30 cluster pages per pillar, depending on how expansive the topic is.

 Topic clusters work because they mirror how people actually search for information, moving from general questions to specific implementation details as their understanding deepens.